AngelChloe/Third-Party-APIs-Workday-Scheduler/README.md

 github link:
 https://github.com/Cinderbeast/Third-Party-APIs

-How to Use Once you've opened the application, click on any text area to the right of the hour you wish to create a task.
-Then, type out the task that you want and click the save button on the end of the row.

 The following is a screen shot of my project.
 It goes runs from 7:00 AM to 7: PM

 ![screen shot schedule](https://user-images.githubusercontent.com/105569378/179367111-6ab79656-0b20-4189-a6ba-64320ab7fa26.png)